-All contributions of $100 or more to the Conservation Today Fund will receive the following:
+All contributions of $100 or more to the Conservation Today Fund earn:

-• A listing on the Conservation Today recognition board located in the Zoo’s entry complex
+• listing on the Conservation Today recognition board in the Zoo’s entry complex

-Donors contributing $500 or more will also be allowed to participate in an exclusive Zoo Donor Tour.
-Click here to learn more about Zoo Donor Tours where you can encounter Zoo animals up close, visit behind-the-scenes locations, and meet Zoo staff members!
+Donors contributing $500 or more are also able to participate in an exclusive Zoo Donor Tour.
+Click here to learn more about Zoo Donor Tours where you can encounter Zoo animals up close, visit behind-the-scenes locations and meet Zoo staff members.

 Conservation Today Wedding Favor Cards